United Nations human rights reporting

 Universal Periodic Review

 Australia also engages with the Universal Periodic Review process.
 The Universal Periodic Review is a United Nations human rights reporting process that aims to improve the human rights situation in all countries and address human rights violations wherever they occur.
-The United Nations Human Rights Council reviews the human rights records of all 193 member states once every four years.
+The United Nations Human Rights Council reviews the human rights records of all 193 member states every 4-5 years.